Ultimate large-$Rm$ regime of the solar dynamo: Conclusions and discussion

-The huge resolution, and estimated $Rm=u_\mathrm{rms}/(k_f\eta)>5000$ required to enter the astrophysically relevant ultimate regime for solar-like scale separations between the mean field and turbulent injection scales, are likely to hard-prevent global models with realistic geometries from approaching it in the foreseeable future, at any reasonable computational cost.
-It would be extremely useful now to produce diagnostics for these simulations like those shown in \fig{fig4}, to gauge their degree of (lackof) asymptoticity in $Rm$.
+The high resolution and estimated $Rm=u_\mathrm{rms}/(k_f\eta)>5000$ required to enter the astrophysically relevant ultimate regime for solar-like scale separations between the mean field and turbulent injection scales are likely to hard-prevent global models with realistic geometries from approaching it in the foreseeable future, at any reasonable computational cost.
+It would be extremely useful now to produce diagnostics for these simulations, such as those shown in \fig{fig4}, to gauge their lack of asymptoticity in $Rm$.
 In parallel, it might be possible to tune them into convection regimes with larger injection scales, minimising the scale separation with the desired large-scale field to reach the ultimate regime at lower $Rm_{I-U}$.
 Because magnetic-helicity fluxes play a key role in this regime, they notably provide the strong hemispheric coupling lacking in current global 3D models \citep{charbonneau20}.
-Hence, this kind of trade-off, while not entirely realistic, could produce more reliable solar-like dynamo cycles.
-Another possible avenue could be to devise new closures based for instance on machine-learning informed by the turbulent transport effects isolated here, as such techniques require significant prior physical insights into the relevant processes to be informative \citep[e.g.][]{ross23,eyring24}.
+Hence, such a trade-off could produce more reliable solar-like dynamo cycles.
+Another avenue would be to devise transport closures, for example based on machine-learning informed by the turbulent transport effects isolated here, as such techniques require prior physical insights into the relevant processes to be informative \citep[e.g.][]{ross23,eyring24}.
+Finally, a hydrodynamic anisotropic kinetic alpha effect (AKA/$\Lambda$) similar to the large-scale helical MHD dynamo is also possible in helical flows \citep{frisch87}.
+It could be interesting to investigate by similar means whether an ultimate large-$Re$ regime exists for this effect, and how current helicity feeds back, in the saturated regime, on the helical flow driving the dynamo.

 Much remains to be done to understand how the essence of the ultimate regime distilled here and in \cite{branden25} translates to global models.
-Judging by the pace at which the size of simulations has increased in recent years, my main concern is that this may require a full power plant, something we should be wary to avoid in the current environmental emergency.
+Judging by the pace at which the size of simulations has increased in recent years, my concern is that this may require a full power plant, something we should be wary of avoiding in the current environmental emergency.